-Interest Income and Other Revenues
+Interest Income and other revenues

-Interest income and other revenues for the three-month period ended November 30, 2018, amounted to \$29,117 (2017 - \$3,217) and consisted of interest and management revenues and amounts for administrative services rebilled out to other companies.
+Interest income and other revenues for the three-month period ended November 30, 2019, amounted to \$26,932 (2018 - \$29,117) and consisted of interest income, sublease income, gain on disposal of investment and amounts for administrative services rebilled out to other companies.
+The decrease relative to the previous period is due to lower interest income, offset by a higher gain on disposal of investments arising from the disposal of common shares of Lepidico Ltd. during the period.
 Given its status as a mining exploration company, Critical Elements does not generate any steady income, and must finance its activities by issuing equity.